luiscarlin/php-mvc/README.md

 # php-mvc
-Following a php mvc tutorial
+Based on this tutorial => https://www.youtube.com/playlist?list=PL7A20112CF84B2229